Last updated: May 3, 2023

 This makes New Mexico an attractive place to do business for small companies.

-LLC owners file their taxes on personal tax returns, and the LLC itself is not counted as a separate entity for tax purposes.
+LLC owners in New Mexico file their taxes on personal tax returns, and the LLC itself is not counted as a separate entity for tax purposes.

 The New Mexico Taxation & Revenue Department handles Gross Receipts Tax (a tax on business income and taxable goods) and Employer Taxes (a tax on employee wages and benefits).